Shop the look: Family Gold Rings

 This can vary depending on whether the ring is being resized up or down, the style of the ring, the size of the piece, and where you're getting it resized.
 Generally speaking, ring resizing will cost anywhere between $15-$60.

 Will anyone be able to tell that I resized my ring (will there be a visible mark)?

-Keep in mind that your fingers do shrink/swell during the year depending on several factors such as the temperature, weight gain, weight loss, etc. so if you are wanting to resize a ring only a quarter of a size, this may lead to a very insignificant overall result.
-Think about how often you want or need to take the ring off -- this should help you decide how much you are going to up or size down.
+Keep in mind that your fingers do shrink/swell during the year based on several factors such as the water retention, temperature changes, and weight fluctuations, so if you are wanting to resize a ring only a quarter of a size, this may lead to a very insignificant overall result.
+Ring resizing isn't an easy process, so make sure you go with a jeweler or site you trust.